Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Theoretical Models

-It is interesting to study the evolution of the bend-over energy if we assume the SEPs are accelerated by a shock.
-With the DSA model \citep{Drury1983} for each cycle of particles' crossing of the shock plane, from Equations (\ref{eqs:deltat}) for the mean acceleration time $\Delta t$ and Equation (\ref{eqs:deltap}) for the average momentum change one can get
+It is very interesting to study the time evolution of the bend-over energy if we assume SEPs are accelerated by a shock.
+Using the DSA model \citep{Drury1983} for each shock crossing of particles, from Equation (\ref{eqs:deltat}) and Equation (\ref{eqs:deltap}), one can obtain

-From Equation (\ref{eqs:dpdt}), we can see that the acceleration rate of particles by shocks depends on diffusion coefficient $\kappa_i$, so one gets different models of shock acceleration rate with different diffusion models.
+As seen from Equation (\ref{eqs:dpdt}), the acceleration rate of particles by the shock depends on the diffusion coefficient $\kappa_i$, which allows us to get different models of shock acceleration rate with different diffusion models.